stpotter16/stpotter16.github.io/_posts/2023-06-05-cashflow-week-1.markdown

 - Using a `src` folder
 - All the example `click` CLIs

-2. Pick a VPS
+# 2. Pick a VPS
 I'm going to go with [Linode](linode.com).
 It was a toss up between this and Digital Ocean.
 I landed on Linode for now.
 We'll see if that decision has legs

 # Goals for the week
 1. Finish the hypermodern python guide.
-2. Make a decision about supporting multiple python versions
+2. Make a decision about supporting multiple python versions.